Frobenius subalgebra lattices in tensor categories: Abstract

 \section{Abstract}

-This paper studies Frobenius subalgebra posets in abelian monoidal categories and shows that, under general conditions—satisfied in all semisimple tensor categories over $\mathbb{C}$—they collapse to lattices through a rigidity invariance perspective.
-Based on this, we extend Watatani's finiteness theorem for intermediate subfactors by proving that, under a weak positivity assumption—met by all semisimple tensor categories over $\mathbb{C}$—and a compatibility condition—fulfilled by all pivotal ones—the lattices arising from connected Frobenius algebras are finite.
-We also derive a non-semisimple version via semisimplification.
-Our approach relies on the concept of a formal angle, and the extension of key results—such as the planar algebraic exchange relation and Landau's theorems—to linear monoidal categories.
+This paper generalizes Watatani's finiteness theorem for intermediate subfactors to a wide class of monoidal categories.
+We characterize the sublattices of Frobenius subalgebra posets in abelian monoidal categories by introducing a notion of ambient selfduality.
+By extending several key results---such as the planar algebraic exchange relation and Landau's theorems---to linear monoidal categories, we establish a structural rigidity property for a formal angle associated to every coherent pair of Frobenius subalgebras (that is, whose intersection and sum are ambiently selfdual).
+Furthermore, within a weak positivity framework, we deduce that such coherent sublattices are finite for any connected Frobenius algebra.
+This significantly generalizes Watatani's theorem, since the unitary Frobenius subalgebra lattices are inherently coherent through a property termed rigidity invariance.

-Major applications of our findings include a stronger version of the Ino-Watatani result: we show that the finiteness of intermediate $ C^* $-algebras holds in a finite-index unital irreducible inclusion of $ C^* $-algebras without requiring the simple assumption.
-Moreover, for a finite-dimensional semisimple Hopf algebra $ H $, we prove that $ H^* $ is a Frobenius algebra object in $ \Rep(H) $ and has a finite number of rigid invariant Frobenius subalgebras.
-Finally, we explore a range of applications, including abstract spin chains, vertex operator algebras and speculations on quantum arithmetic involving the generalization of Ore's theorem, Euler's totient and sigma functions, and RH.
+Applications of this work include a unified framework that encompasses several previously unrelated finiteness results.
+Specifically, we recover the finiteness of the left coideal subalgebra lattice of a finite-dimensional semisimple Hopf algebra (Etingof-Walton theorem) under a well-supported coherence hypothesis, as well as the finiteness of the intermediate $C^*$-algebra lattice for a finite-index unital irreducible inclusion of $C^*$-algebras (relaxing simplicity in Ino-Watatani theorem) under an $E$-compatibility condition shown to be unavoidable.
+Furthermore, we present a variety of new applications involving abstract spin chains and vertex operator algebras, alongside speculations on quantum arithmetic that include extensions of Ore's theorem, Euler's totient and sigma functions, and RH.